- Head Sarah Haslam

 Bursaries & Scholarships

-“It is, and always has been, fundamental to this School that it extends the opportunity of a Withington education to all girls who will benefit from it, irrespective of their financial circumstances.”
+It is, and always has been, fundamental to our School that we extend the opportunity of a Withington education to all girls who will benefit from it, irrespective of their financial circumstances.

 Bursaries may also be provided to parents who need financial support at other times during their daughter’s period at the School.
 This may occur due to redundancy, long-term illness or other personal reasons.